2006–07 FA Premier League: PFA Young Player of the Year

 The PFA Young Player of the Year award was also won by Cristiano Ronaldo of Manchester United.
 Cesc Fàbregas came in second place, and Aaron Lennon was third.
-Wayne Rooney was going for a hat-trick of Young Player of the Year awards, having won this award for both of the two preceding seasons, but didn't even feature in the top three for the 2006–07 season.
+Wayne Rooney was going for a hat-trick of Young Player of the Year awards, having won this award for both of the two preceding seasons, but did not feature in the top three for the 2006–07 season.

 The shortlist for the award was as follows: